dylanlan/dylanlan.github.io/qol.md

 - The ability to learn skills / spells from other Aislings, not just Mundanes.
 Different or same requirements?
 Either case could be interesting!
 - Show the Aisling name when viewing their legend marks!
 That'd make it much easier to understand whose legend you're viewing in a screenshot
 - The ability to list more than 20 "friend" in-game.
 Many people are playing 2-5 characters nowadays, so the list can fill up really quickly!

+Misc suggestions from Discord: https://discord.com/channels/498183649888567307/596448547713450043/597029476022353941

+Kru Suggestions - Paxon, Urek, Lux, Windscars, M, Slashremix, SwordFish, KateUpton, DilZ, Six, Ender, Dose, Jinori, Vorlof, Eirien, SaintAsher, Quinton, Kronk
+Atsuma, Rocandy, Kronk, Cthak, Merisa, Claudine

+PLEASE ADVERTISE THE GAME!
+STEAM?!?
+ANYTHING!
+Very many suggestions and upvotes on adding the game to Steam.

+Possible consider Free to Play, 20 year old game.
+Make the difference up in Kruna + increased players.
+Quality of Life Suggestions:
+Make buying Stats/Hp/MP easier instant ascend maybe to one stat?
+Daily quests - 22/23 hours so they can be repeated at the same time daily Reduce BlackStar to match other dungeons 4-12hrs
+Daily Skills/Spells obtainable forever with X/Y amount of daily tokens.
+Reduce summoner spell costs
+LOD style flying blimps to easily navigate to map like Suomi/Undine Ascending "Killer" NPC
+An FAQ on the website, alleviate the email spam with questions Blackstar shortcut if you have armor++++
+Show open/used bank spaces
+Fix monster kill counts, where killing too many other creatures forgets your kills.
+Make all or more of the daily quests give tokens rather then 5 days of farming for 2 day skill.
+Make Light Necks more easily obtainable for new players/Returning players Rework the Hubae system to have a self learning option for dugons.
+Rework current skills/spells 70% of them are borderline useless Balance the pure/sub path without making overpowered classes stronger by handing out already existing abilities.
+ie: Warriors learn Wolf fang fist (Now all morriors are slightly better) Monks learn wallop, wiz learn pramh This may close the gap between some subs/pures without further buffing Prizards.
+Raise Hit% cap on Nerve Stimulant.
+"Clear Stone" spell for already masters hunting Deep CR for master sets.
+Non-masters would still need a 5 man group.
+Replace the 5-class requirements on some quests to "any 5 people" Teleport Feather to Kruna Shop = Instant profit.
+Alternatively: Make it F2P and make subscriptions still worthwhile (Double XP) Subscription ability to world shout with a cooldown.
+Log multiple characters from the same account at the same time while registered.
+(Subscription only idea) More cosmestics better emotes for Kruna
+Kruna for when you reg/auto renew
+Subscription hunting areas.
+Do away with the 50% bonus weekends, instead offer a sub service and premium service which offer 50% exp boost premium offer double xp and 100 kruna a month.
+Relics usable on 1st inventory slot. more potions to restore mana, priests have no way to restore mana like wizzards.
+Hunting Suggestions:
+Chaduals 2
+Decrease Greens in SW2 make it huntable again.
+More MTG mob rooms for hunting / Seperate of Creant areas so newer players can hunt there like in the past.
+Increase Spawn Rate in SW1 for regular mobs in the larger rooms (33/35) Increased XP rates in CR, Nobis, or more mob rooms Lower HP/AC/MR on Dark Clerics in CR
+Lower HP/AC/MR on Beetles in Nobis
+Double exp/ap items obtainable outside of rare events.
+Item drops on Blackstar miniboss Skill/Spell items or doubles something worthwhile More hunting areas, the current ones are always full.
+Buff Unknown Depths, Chaos, Eingren Manor, Fire Canyon, Cursed Home Equalize areas XP similar to the level of West Woodlands Areas based on class hunting, cast certain spells and act differently based on class 1-99 Improvements:

+Revamp 1-99, So many people join and quit not being able to do anything on their own.
+Streamlining 1-99 would help.
+Items/XP items only for insights 1-99
+Re-do damage on all low level weapons to make them less useless.
+(Wooden Club 50 / DSS level 20 only useful weapons) Spiked Club does less damage then wooden club?
+Solo hunting options for 1-99 areas.
+Tasks a player can do solo that gets more challenging as they progress.
+Make the 1-99 experiance more fun, not use a item to jump to master in 10 minutes.
+More low level skills/spells exclusive for 1-99.
+Low level pure/sub skills that you lose at master.
+Possibly 1-99 who choose to stay 1-99 buy stats at a lower cap then masters.
+Class Improvements:
+Bards -3 line or -1 for curses (Bards should be better then a GM priest) 0 line DF / 1 line Pramh / 0 line Mor Dion / 0 line Demise A spell only obtainable by sub-paths.
+Politics-
+Ranger system national voting, heavier requirements (In office x amount of times, x deochs old, no jails/no jails in x amount of time.

+Quests-
+Creat more questlines to lesser-known areas of Temuair and Medenia.
+(Ex: Demon Lord's Notes quest, Arsaigh Aon) Give the world more life, and seem larger.
+Word has it Suomi Troupe works hard on quest lines, why not implement their work?
+Instead of having everything in one place (BlackStar) important questlines/things to do continue to be in respective towns.
+PVP- Castle battles need revamping, Announce which guilds hold a castle every 4-6 hours, Days its been held, Castle pieces HP to 75mil, increase AoE damage, Increase outside piece to 50mil, give slow regain.
+REWARDS NPCS inside castle cast Dia Aite, Dia Fas, EXP buff.
+Gold that guild leader can collect like 200mil ever 7 days.
+Random daily rewards for each member Ie: Andor Chests, Queen Chests, WD chests, or Satchel of goods.